Anselm Jappe

 Anselm Jappe (born 3 May 1962, Bonn) is a German professor of philosophy.
+Jappe currently resides in Italy.
+Jappe has authored several works in German, French, and Italian.
+Jappe has lectured at several institutions in within higher education.

 Biography

 He grew up in Cologne and in the Périgord.
 He studied in Paris and Rome where he obtained, respectively, a master's and then a doctorate degree in philosophy.
 His advisor was Mario Perniola.
-A member of the Krisis Groupe, he has published numerous articles in different journals and reviews, including Iride (Florence), Il Manifesto (Rome), L'Indice (Milan) and Mania (Barcelona).
+A member of the Krisis Group, he has published numerous articles in different journals and reviews, including Iride (Florence), Il Manifesto (Rome), L'Indice (Milan), and Mania (Barcelona).
 In his writings, he has attempted to revive critical theory through a new interpretation of the work of Karl Marx.